JohnFTitor/rock-paper-scissors/README.md

 14/07/2021: Starting the project.
 Setting up the basics.
-After a while, all the logic of the game was set in Javascript, now all that's left is to set the structure and apperance of the page.
+All the logic of the game was set, crwating a function for the computerSelection, one for the round, one to check whether the player entry is indeed rock, paper or scissors and one for tha game, that plays 5 rounds and declares a winner.